Traditions of the Georgia Institute of Technology: Wreck Parade

 The Ramblin' Wreck Parade is a parade of classic cars and engineering oddities held before every homecoming football game.
 There are three classes of vehicles, which participate in the competition.
 The first class is known simply as classic cars and these are vehicles over a certain age limit (currently 25 years).
 The second class is known as fixed bodies and these vehicles are normal cars, which have only been cosmetically modified retaining their original drive train.
 These are often themed, but are distinctly different from floats and are prohibited from being "pseudo-wrecks displaying pomps".
-The third class is the contraption category and these vehicles feature drive trains completely fabricated by students ranging from pendulum propulsion to pulse jet engines.
-Vehicles must feature an "indirect" drive system and are judged both on creativity and effective operation.
+The third class is contraptions.
+Here, wheel-driven vehicles (that is, those using a conventional drive train) are banned; human power has been used instead, as has propeller drive and jet engines.
+Judging criteria include both creativity and effective operation.

 The Wreck parade dates back to 1929 when The Technique began an "Old Ford Race" to Athens.
 In 1932, the race was deemed unsafe by the administration so a parade of contraptions was created to subdue student protests.
 The parade has run every year since 1932 except for the years of 1942-1943.
 The American fuel shortage caused by World War II stopped the parade.
 In 1944, the parade was renewed except the contraptions had to be human powered.
 Gasoline power was allowed again in 1946.

 Freshman Cake Race

-The Freshman Cake Race is a foot race from the Russ Chandler Stadium to Bobby Dodd Stadium that takes place before sunrise (about 6:00 am) on the morning of the homecoming game.
-This distance is about a one-half mile, so the crowd of several hundred participants engages in a mad sprint over the relatively short distance.
-The race runs through the middle of the campus's Greek sector and is often subject to tampering by fraternity students.
-The competitors are supposed to be freshmen (students with less than 30 hours of credit), and the race is split up by gender.
+The Freshman Cake Race is a foot race from the Russ Chandler Stadium to Bobby Dodd Stadium that takes place before sunrise (about 6:30 am) on the morning of the homecoming game.
+This distance is roughly a half-mile, so the crowd of several hundred participants engages in a mad sprint over the relatively short distance.
+Student attendance in recent years has reached approximately 1,000 per edition of the race.
+The race runs through the middle of the campus's Greek sector to the top of the "Freshman Hill", and is often subject to tampering by fraternity students.
+The competitors are usually freshmen and the race classification is split by gender.
 The winners receive cakes baked by faculty, alumni, or students, and all participants receive cupcakes.
 The winners also receive a kiss from Mr. or Ms. Georgia Tech at the homecoming half-time show.

 The race began as a cross-country race in 1911.
 In 1913, the winners received cakes from wives, mothers, and other women affiliated with Tech.
 The race was initially mandatory for all students.